MattSurabian/pact/README.md

 1. You should now be able to run the create and read methods!
 Try it: `pact create self "some message" | pact read`

 ## General Usage
+You can output your own public key for copy and pasting purposes using `pact key-export`, or direct the output of that command to a file which you can send to someone else `pact key-export > my-nacl-pub.key`
+Once you've got Pact up and running and collected a few public keys try creating a new pact (`pact new [name-of-pact]`) and adding some keys to it (`pact add-key [name-of-pact] [public-key]` or `cat someones-pub.key | pact add-key [name-of-pact]`).

+To create an encrypted message which is only able to be decrypted by members of the pact use the create command: `pact create [name-of-pact] [message]` you can use `>` to write the ciphertext to a file or copy and paste the ciphertext into an email or other communication channel.
+It can be read by any member of the pact with `pact read [ciphertext]`.

+Of note, unless you explicitly add your own public key to the pact `pact key-export | pact add-key [name-of-pact]` you will not be able to decrypt the ciphertext.

 ## Available Commands